TengChen11/genetic-algorithm-for-single-objective-function-GA-/README.md

 ## Overview

-​	This program is about how GA works in single objective functions with two decision variables.
+​	This program is about how GA works in single objective functions with N decision variables.
 The great thing about this code is that you can specify any function with N decision variables that you want to optimize.

 ​	N is the number of decision variables.